Practical internet banking safety guide

 Backup MFA

-Authenticator app or bank token
+Authenticator app or bank-issued token

 If passkeys or hardware keys aren’t available, app-based codes or bank-issued tokens are generally better than password-only logins.